xpack/web-jekyll/pages/core/xpm/install.md

-The default location used to install the global packages repository is in `~/Library`, a folder that, due to an unfortunate Apple decision, is hidden for rebular browsing in Finder.
+The default location used to install the global packages repository is in `~/Library`, a folder that, due to an unfortunate Apple decision, is hidden for regular browsing in Finder.

 To make it back visible, use: